Blog

 Julia’s House is a very special children’s hospice in Corfe Mullen and I was fortunate enough to see for myself why this charity is dear to so many hearts.

-As part of my #40for40 myself and baby Lucy went on a tour of the house with the lovely Tai and 2 of his colleagues.
+As part of my #40for40 challenge, myself and my baby Lucy went on a tour of the house with the lovely Tai and 2 of his colleagues.
 Little Lucy loved our visit and although there were no children there at the time she had no problem making herself at home and playing with their toys.

 Before we went on our tour I was given a little background on the hospice.
 Julia Perks was a paediatric nurse and her dream was to develop a support network for children suffering with a life limiting illness and their families.
 Sadly Julia died of cancer but her friend Mike Wise along with a small group of supporters began fundraising to make her dream of a dedicated hospice a reality.